Kiss of the Vampire (film)

-Kiss of the Vampire (also known as Kiss of Evil on American television) is a 1963 British vampire film made by the film studio Hammer Film Productions.
-The film was directed by Don Sharp and was written by producer Anthony Hinds, credited under his writing pseudonym John Elder.
+Kiss of the Vampire (also known as Kiss of Evil on American television) is a 1963 British vampire film directed by Don Sharp and starring Edward de Souza and Jennifer Daniel.
+It was written by producer Anthony Hinds (as John Elder) and made by Hammer Film Productions.

 It was Sharp's first movie for Hammer.
 He went on to make several more films for the company.